 The tutorials are HTML documents.
-But they appear as slide shows.
+Some of them appear as slide shows.
 I am using S5 for this.

-To move forward in the slide show click on the right arrow key.
+To move forward in the slide show click on your keyboard's right arrow key.
 To move backward, click on the left arrow key.
 Here are other ways to navigate the tutorials

-You can download the tutorials, including all the examples and lab exercises (zip file, about 13MB).
+You can download the tutorials, including all the examples and lab exercises (zip file, about 1MB).